SandraKla/SandraKla/README.md

 ### Hi there 👋

-My name is Sandra and I am a student at the TU Braunschweig (Master of Biology) :seedling: :microscope: with the focus on bioinformatics :computer:
+My name is Sandra and I am a student at the TU Braunschweig (Master of Biology) 🌱🔬 with the focus on bioinformatics 💻

 A wide and interesting field, which brings new challenges every day!
-I’m currently working on a Shiny App for Age-dependent Reference Intervals :syringe:
+I’m currently working on a Shiny App for Age-dependent Reference Intervals 💉

 _"Essentially, all models are wrong, but some are useful" - George E.P.
 Box_